Brand authenticity is something that all consumers want to see, but what does it mean and why does it matter?

 A brand that has values and morals and stands by them no matter what while honestly divulging its practices (flaws and all).
 In fact, the thing people most wanted was open and honest communications about products and services.
 And that finding was consistent around the world.

-For a brand to be considered authentic, it needs to be perceived as reliable, respectful, and real.
-We feel inspired by authentic brands and emotionally invested in their success, so we buy their products even when there might be less expensive alternatives.
+For brand authenticity, it needs to be perceived as reliable, respectful, and real.
+We feel inspired by authentic brands and emotionally invested in their success.
+So we buy their products even when there might be less expensive alternatives.
 Companies perceived to be authentic build brand loyalty and tend to be more profitable.

 Let’s take a look at five companies who have benefited from aligning their product, mission, and marketing efforts, and discuss what they do to convince us they’re an authentic brand.